beatricekiplagat/Sri-Lanka-Weather/README.md

 # Sri-Lanka-Weather
-This a repository to story my project on the Sri Lanka Weather Patterns
+This a repository to store my project on the Sri Lanka Weather Patterns